-Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis
+Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis.

-- 8. It is becoming more common to see manufacturing firms use the value chain to take strategic steps to improve the overall profitability of the firm by: - A. Placing greater emphasis on the value chain - B. Moving to an emphasis on upstream activities in the value chain - C. Moving to an emphasis on downstream activities in the value chain - D. Identifying most profitable customers - E. Moving to an emphasis on both the upstream and downstream activities in the value chain
+- 8. It is becoming more common to see manufacturing firms use the value chain to take strategic steps to improve the overall profitability of the firm by: - A. Placing greater emphasis on the value chain. - B. Moving to an emphasis on upstream activities in the value chain. - C. Moving to an emphasis on downstream activities in the value chain. - D. Identifying most profitable customers. - E. Moving to an emphasis on both the upstream and downstream activities in the value chain.

-Difficulty: 2 Medium Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis
+Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis.

-- 9. With regard to critical success factors, which one of the following would not be considered a financial measure of success?
+9. With regard to critical success factors, which one of the following would not be considered a financial measure of success?

+ilitaticiai measure di success :

-- A. Cash flow.
+A. Cash flow.

-- B. Growth in industry productivity.
+B. Growth in industry productivity.

-- C. Sales growth.
+C. Sales growth.

-- D. Earnings growth.
+D. Earnings growth.

-- E. Reduction in the cost of inventory.
+E. Reduction in the cost of inventory.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Measurement

+Accessibility: Keyboard Navigation Blooms: Remember

+Difficulty: 1 Easy

-Learning Objective: 02-01 Explain how to implement a competitive strategy by using Strengths-Weaknesses-Opportunities-Threats (SWOT) Analysis
+Learning Objective: 02-01 Explain how to implement a competitive strategy by using strengths-weaknesses-opportunities

+threats (SWOT) analysis.

+Topic: Balanced Scorecard and Strategy Map

-- 10. Which one of the following customer critical success factors is best measured by warranty expense?
+10. Which one of the following customer critical success factors is best measured by warranty expense?

-- A. Quality.
+A. Quality.

-- B. Dealer and distributor efficiency and effectiveness.
+B. Dealer and distributor efficiency and effectiveness.

-- C. Timeliness of delivery.
+C. Timeliness of delivery.

-- D. Customer satisfaction.
+D. Customer satisfaction.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Measurement

+Accessibility: Keyboard Navigation

+Blooms: Understand Difficulty: 2 Medium

-Learning Objective: 02-01 Explain how to implement a competitive strategy by using Strengths-Weaknesses-Opportunities-Threats (SWOT) Analysis
+Learning Objective: 02-01 Explain how to implement a competitive strategy by using strengths-weaknesses-opportunities

+threats (SWOT) analysis.

+Topic: Balanced Scorecard and Strategy Map
-- 11. Which one of the following is not usually included as a perspective of the balanced scorecard?

-- A. Financial Performance.
+11. Which one of the following is not usually included as a perspective of the balanced scorecard?
+A. Financial Performance.

 - B. Tax Reporting.

 - C. Learning and Growth.

 - D. Customer Satisfaction.

 - E. Internal Business Processes.